folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

   ```
   curl -w '\n' -D - http://localhost:9130/_/discovery/modules | grep srvcId | wc
- 70
+ 65
   ```

-  This should only contain the module versions of the new release now : 65 backend modules of R3-2021 + 5 Edge modules.
+  This should only contain the module versions of the new release now : 65 backend modules of R3-2021.
 Compare this with the number of your running docker containers:

   ```
   docker ps --all | grep "mod-" | wc
     65
  docker ps --all | wc
-    77
+    72
   ```

   The following containers are running on your system, but do not contain backend modules:

-5 containers with Edge modules

 Stripes